flutter/website/flutter-for-react-native/index.md

   // Can be used as entry point
 }
 ```
-In Dart, every app must have a top-level `main()` function, which serves as the entry point to the app.
+In Dart, every app must have a top-level `main()` function which serves as the
+entry point to the app.

 <!-- skip -->
 ```Dart